lesterong/nus-faq/README.md

 ### Supported Majors
 Currently, only NUS Computer Science is supported.
 You can contribute to the other majors by submitting your questions and answers [here](https://nusfaq.netlify.app/contribute).

-### Known issues
-This app is not fully configured to work with Firebase.
-Currently, the data is fetched from a local database within the repository.

 ### To add a new major
 1. Enable the category by adding it to the `src/utils/majors.js` and `src/utils/majorsToFaculty.js`.
 ```js